coderrio/Coderr.Documentation/docs/client/libraries/winforms/index.md

 ### OpenForms

-OneTrueError collects information from all open forms using reflection.
+codeRR collects information from all open forms using reflection.

 The information includes all controls and their configuration (position, content, visibility etc)